kubermatic/docs/content/advanced/service_account/_index.en.md

 It is possible to create multiple service accounts for the given project.
 The service account name must be unique for project scope.
 The service account can have multiple tokens with unique names.

-The display name of a service account and token is a good way to capture additional information, such as the purpose of the service account or token.
+The display name of the service account and token is a good way to capture additional information, such as the purpose of the service account or token.

 ### Managing service accounts and tokens